ninfueng/GUINNESS/README.md

 # GUINNESS: A GUI based binarized Neural NEtwork SyntheSizer toward an FPGA (Trial version) (Supporting PyQt5 version)
-**This fork is created to make GUINNESS compatible with PyQt5.**
+**This fork was created to make GUINNESS compatible with PyQt5.**
 Some un-used dependencies were removed.
-The additional downloading script for a dataset mentioned in `guinness_tutorial1_v2.pdf` is also included in this fork.
+The additional downloading script for a dataset mentioned in `guinness_tutorial1_v2.pdf` is also included.
 With PyQt5 supporting, this allows the user to not build PyQt4 from binary.

 - To download a dataset mentioned in `guinness_tutorial1_v2.pdf` and unzip.
 ```bash
 bash download_dataset.sh
 ```
-- To train and how to use GUINNESS please follows `guinness_tutorial1_v2.pdf`.
+- To train or to use the GUINNESS please follows `guinness_tutorial1_v2.pdf`.

 ## -----------------------------------------------------------------------------------
 This GUI based framework includes both a training on a GPU, and a bitstream generation for an FPGA using the Xilinx Inc. SDSoC.
 This tool uses the Chainer deep learning framework to train a binarized CNN.
 Also, it uses optimization techniques for an FPGA implementation.
 Details are shown in following papers: